Ross–Ade Stadium

 Ross–Ade Stadium is a stadium in West Lafayette, Indiana, on the campus of Purdue University.
 It is the home field of Purdue Boilermakers football.
-The stadium was dedicated on November 22, 1924, and named in honor of Purdue alumni George Ade and David E. Ross.
-On December 6, 2019, it was announced that the new name for the playing surface is Rohrman Field at Ross–Ade Stadium.

 History

 The stadium was built in 1924 to replace Stuart Field, which had been hosting Purdue football since 1892.
 It is named in honor of Purdue alumni David E. Ross and George Ade, the principal benefactors.
 In 1922 Ade and Ross bought 65 acre of land for the site of the new stadium.
 They also provided additional financial support for construction of the facility.
 Ross–Ade Stadium opened on November 22, 1924, with a seating capacity of 13,500—roughly corresponding to the lower portion of the current facility's west grandstand---and standing room for an additional 5,000 people.
 A series of additions and renovations pushed the seating capacity to almost 68,000 (70,000 with standing room).
 In 2001, Purdue University began a $70 million renovation, including widening both aisles and seats, which led to a reduced seating capacity of 62,500.

-The first game and first win came in the 1924 Homecoming dismantling of the Indiana Hoosiers.
+The first game and first win came in the 1924 Homecoming win over the Indiana Hoosiers.

 The largest crowd ever to see a game in Ross-Ade is 71,629 against Indiana on November 22, 1980.

 In summer 2017, Ross–Ade Stadium installed permanent stadium lights.

 In March 2019 it was announced that a memorial for Superfan Tyler Trent, who died on January 1, 2019, at the age of 20 from osteosarcoma, a type of bone cancer, would be placed at Student Section Gate entrance in his honor.

-On December 6, 2019, it was announced that due to a $15 million gift, the new name of the facility is Rohrman Field at Ross–Ade Stadium.
+On December 6, 2019, it was announced that, due to a $15 million gift, the facility's new name would be Rohrman Field at Ross–Ade Stadium.

-On September 4, 2021, the Boilermakers opened their 97th season in the 500th game at Ross-Ade with a 30-21 win over Oregon State.
+On September 4, 2021, the Boilermakers opened their 97th season in the 500th game at Ross-Ade with a 30–21 win over Oregon State.

 Renovations

+Early 2000s renovations

 In the spring of 2000, it was announced that Ross–Ade would undergo a three-phase renovation, beginning the following year.
 A breakdown of each phase is as follows: